 Recipient of the Justin Scot Alston Memorial Scholarship Fund

 “Living with hydrocephalus is quite challenging, but there is a light at the end of the tunnel.“

-Sara is a second year college student at Trident Technical College at Palmer Campus, where she is majoring in Hospitality and Tourism Management (HTM).
+Sara is a second-year college student at Trident Technical College at Palmer Campus, where she is majoring in Hospitality and Tourism Management (HTM).
 Using her personal experiences with hydrocephalus and cerebral palsy, she intends to obtain a job at a travel agency so she can help people with physical limitations plan their trips and vacations.

 Sara was diagnosed with congenital hydrocephalus prenatally.
-Throughout the course of her life she has had to undergo numerous surgeries and she suffers from headaches.
+Throughout the course of her life, she has had to undergo numerous surgeries and she suffers from headaches.
 Even with these challenges, she remains an honor student, volunteers at the South Carolina Aquarium, and advocates for people with physical limitations.
 Sara shares, “I enjoy sharing my story in order to help and inspire others who are in my similar situation.“

 Sara has many hobbies and interests, including, swimming, kayaking, creative writing, traveling, singing and listening to music, and studying Latin and neuroscience.
-When asked how she would help others with hydrocephalus, Sara states, “I encourage everyone with my condition to reach for the stars and persevere; our dreams have potential to become a reality.“
+When asked how she would help others with hydrocephalus, Sara states, “I encourage everyone with my condition to reach for the stars and persevere; our dreams have the potential to become a reality.“

 Recipient of the Anthony Abbene Scholarship Funds

 “Prior to hearing about HA, I really didn’t know too much about hydrocephalus.
 But then I decided to do the WALK which has completely changed my life.”